vakje/vakje/README.md

 ## Internship Experience

-During my internship, I had the opportunity to work on legacy code and utilize various internal tools.
-This experience was crucial in understanding the challenges of maintaining older codebases, as well as learning how to effectively use internal tools for automation and efficiency in our workflows.
+During my internship at a governmental company, I gained practical experience with **PL/SQL**, working on database management and optimization projects.
+This experience strengthened my understanding of relational databases and query optimization, I also had the opportunity to work on internal tools.
+This experience was crucial in understanding the challenges of maintaining real systems, as well as learning how to effectively use internal tools for automation and efficiency in our workflows.
 I collaborated with team members to improve code quality and streamline processes.

 ##  How to Reach Me
 valikobughadze@gmail.com